bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hamilton.md

 * Helen then left Dunsink for nine months leaving Hamilton to fight the loneliness by throwing himself into his work even more.
 * In 1835 Hamilton published Algebra as the Science of Pure Time which were inspired by his study of Kant and presented to a meeting of the British Association for the Advancement of Science.
 * Hamilton was knighted in 1835 and that year his second son, Archibald Henry, was born but the next few years did not bring him much happiness.
-* At this point, William became depressed and started to have problems with alcohol so his sister came back to live at Dunsink.
-* Helen returned in 1842 when Hamilton was so preoccupied with the triplets that even his children were aware of it.
-* On 16 October 1843 (a Monday) Hamilton was walking in along the Royal Canal with his wife to preside at a Council meeting of the Royal Irish Academy.
 * Hamilton felt this discovery would revolutionise mathematical physics and he spent the rest of his life working on quaternions.
 * Shortly after Hamilton's discovery of the quaternions his personal life started to prey on his mind again.
 * In 1845, Thomas Disney visited Hamilton at the observatory and brought Catherine with him.